dtcenter/METplotpy/docs/Users_Guide/roc_diagram.rst

 file, uncomment the *log_level* entry and specify the log level  (debug and info are higher verbosity, warning and error are lower verbosity).

+*NOTE*:
+The ROC diagram does not provide support for selecting data based on

 Using Defaults
 --------------